 Of course, they will want to try out what they will see in the world later.
 Taste other things.
 But knowing this feeling of being healthy will give them the chance to experience the effects of cooked food on their body, and they can make their own choices based on this.

 If you have any further questions, please leave a comment, or send me a message.
 Same, if you need personal coaching for your transition or your raw life with children.

-Did you enjoy this post? - Say thank you.
+Did you enjoy this post? - Buy me a

 You like my work and want to support the traveling raw food café?
 Then your donation is very welcome: Support the Happy Healthy Raw & Free On-the-road Rawfood Café!